List of Florida hurricanes: 1975–1999

 In the period between 1975 and 1999, 83 tropical or subtropical cyclones affected the state, which collectively resulted in $51.1 billion (2017 dollars) in damage, primarily from Hurricane Andrew, and 54 direct casualties.
 The 1985 season was the year with the most tropical cyclones affecting the state, with a total of eight systems.
 Every year included at least one tropical cyclone affecting the state.
 The strongest hurricane to hit the state during the period was Hurricane Andrew, which was one of only four Category 5 hurricanes to strike the United States.
-Andrew, at the time, was the costliest tropical cyclone in United States history and remains the seventh-costliest.
+Andrew, at the time, was the costliest tropical cyclone in United States history.
 Additionally, Hurricanes Eloise, Elena, and Opal hit or otherwise impacted the state as major hurricanes.

 2000–present

 The period from 2000 to the present has been marked by several devastating North Atlantic hurricanes; As of 2023, 79 tropical or subtropical cyclones have affected the U.S. state of Florida.
-Collectively, cyclones in Florida over that period resulted in over $123 billion in damage, most of it from Hurricane Irma.
+Collectively, cyclones in Florida over that period resulted in over $236 billion in damage, most of it from Hurricane Ian.
 Additionally, tropical cyclones in Florida were responsible for 145 direct fatalities and at least 92 indirect ones during the period.
 Eight cyclones affected the state in both 2004 and 2005, which were the years with the most tropical cyclones impacting the state.
 Every year included at least one tropical cyclone affecting the state.

 The strongest hurricane to hit the state during the period was Michael, which made landfall in Florida as a Category 5 hurricane–the strongest since Andrew in 1992.
-Additionally, hurricanes Charley, Ivan, Jeanne, Dennis, Wilma, Irma, and Ian made landfall on or otherwise impacted the state as major hurricanes.
+Additionally, nine other hurricanes made landfall on or otherwise impacted the state as major hurricanes.